New product, no docs yet? Start with documentation strategy

 How to start

 Spend a week, maybe two.
 Talk to five users about what theyâre trying to do.
-Look at your support tickets and see whatâs actually confusing people.
-Sketch out the 10-15 core topics your documentation needs to cover and how they connect.
+Look at your support tickets to see whatâs actually confusing people.
+Then sketch the 10 to 15 core topics your documentation needs to cover and how they connect.

-What works for me: start by mapping navigation flows for each persona.
+The approach I use is to map navigation flows for each persona first.
 Where does a junior developer enter your documentation?
-Whatâs their path to first success?
-What do they need next?
+Whatâs their path to first success, and what do they need next?
 Where does a senior architect start, and what questions do they need answered to evaluate your product?
-Sketch these journeys.
-Where each audience type enters, what they read, where they go when theyâre stuck.
+Sketch these journeys: where each audience enters, what they read, and where they go when theyâre stuck.

 Example navigation flows for two different personas.
 Use it to identify key content and paths.

-These flows reveal what content you actually need, not just what seems logical to document.
-Also, they will help you define your structure.
+These flows reveal what content you actually need, not just what seems logical to document, and they give you your structure.

 Structure isnât about folders.
 Itâs about reflecting how users think about your product.
-If your users think in terms of workflows, organize by workflow.
-If they think in terms of features, organize by feature.
-Donât organize by how your engineering team structured the codebase.
-Nobody outside your company thinks that way.
+If they think in workflows, organize by workflow.
+If they think in features, organize by feature.
+Donât organize by how your engineering team structured the codebase, because nobody outside your company thinks that way.

 Columns for: